Winner of Don Grant Award, 2020.

 In 1791 selected convicts of good character were allowed to become ‘new Australians’.
 One was Robert Forrester.
 He’d escaped his death sentence but his land grant in the Hawkesbury’s ‘valley of floods’ quickly sentenced him to debt.
 Interactions with the ‘First Australians’, the custodians of his land for 60,000 years, earned him and his partner Isabella Ramsay a permanent place in Australian history.
 The land grants made in colonial times also sentenced current citizens to a more subtle and ongoing form of indebtedness to the land's original owners.

-Be transported, not like Robert on a convict ship, but by this engrossing true story of a resilient if inadvertent founder of modern Australia.
+Be transported by this engrossing true story of a resilient if inadvertent founder of modern Australia.

 Comments by judges of Don Grant Award 2020: Louise is a prolific and talented author, having published ten non-fiction books and one novel.
 'Sentenced to Debt' is the second edition of her book titled simply, 'Robert Forrester, First Fleeter', which was Highly Commended in the 2009 Alexander Henderson Award (this was before the Don Grant Award commenced).
 The judges commented that this edition was an impressive work, thoroughly researched, with excellent contextual accounts.
 These are particularly commendable considering the scarcity of resources that Louise could find on his life.
 The book covers not just the life of Robert, but the interconnections and relationships of many of those with whom he came into contact.
 Louise examines and critiques other research in the area, and she presents a detailed study of early European life on the Hawkesbury River, the interactions with the original inhabitants, and the economic impact of the frequent flooding that took place there.
 Louise also won the 2012 Alexander Henderson Award, and has entered the Don Grant Award three times, earning a First Place in 2016 and Highly Commended in 2013.
 Louise is the worthy winner of the 2020 Don Grant Award.
 Judges, Don Grant Award 2020.